 Building an eCommerce website available in several locations requires localization efforts.
 That means allocating a drastic part of your budget to specialists who will translate digital store content into different languages and tailor it to the cultural specifics of the target audience.
 However, generative AI can streamline this process and reduce costs.

 AI-automated localization is a common practice now, and tech vendors can even sell ready-made solutions.
 For instance, Amazon designed such a tool specifically for retail.
 This solution offers functionalities for scalable, real-time, and accurate translation.
 The localized content looks like natural language and fits the context of products in the store.
-As a result, eCommerce businesses can expand their reach, win new markets, and serve customer satisfaction.
+Integrating AI-driven features across both eCommerce websites and mobile apps ensures a consistent and personalized shopping experience for users on any device.
+As a result, eCommerce companies can expand their reach, win new markets, and serve customer satisfaction.

 Deployment of Intelligent Chatbots for Customer Support

 Artificial intelligence transforms customer service with chatbots that can free up customer service employees to focus on more complex issues.
 In one of the projects, we helped a French fashion store leverage pre-trained machine learning models for NLP and data embedding.
 In such a way, we created a bot that delivers responses within less than 10 seconds for 99% of user queries.
-Our efforts resulted in significantly improved customer experience.
+This AI chatbot, powered by natural language processing, improved customer engagement and streamlined support.
+AI automation also helps stores manage and respond to customer inquiries at scale, increasing efficiency.
+AI enhances customer service by providing 24/7 support through user-friendly chatbots and virtual assistants, ensuring customers receive timely assistance at any hour.

 Detection and Prevention of Fraudulent Activities